MexicanAce/eth-puzzles/puzzles/puzzle-03/README.md

 You look down at a new email from user _anon555@gmail.com_ with the subject:
 `Plz, I need your help`.

-Against all security-minded insticts, you open the email...
+Against all security-minded instincts, you open the email...

 ```
 Author: anon555@gmail.com<anon555@gmail.com>